Thithira-Paranawithana/Thithira-Paranawithana/README.md

 ## 🎯 About Me

-I am a final-year **Computer Engineering** undergraduate following a specialization in **Data Management**, deeply passionate about **software and full-stack development**, **machine learning**, **computer vision** and **deep learning**.
+I am a **Computer Engineering** graduate with **first-class honours**, deeply passionate about **software and full-stack development**, **machine learning**, **computer vision** and **deep learning**.
 My academic background has provided a solid foundation in computer science fundamentals, artificial intelligence, mathematical modeling, and algorithmic optimization.
 I am naturally curious and motivated by the challenge of applying innovative technologies to build efficient, impactful, and real-world solutions.

 ---